elevy99927/Jenkins-k8s/README.md

 <LI>Push to remote
 <LI>Start Jenkins job (or configure jenkins to run on every Commit in Jenkins
 <LI>Watch Jenkins build and build your image
-<LI>Watch ArgoCD Deploy new version of your applicaction
+<LI>Watch ArgoCD Deploy new version of your application

 <HR>

 # Project Topology
 <img src="files/JenkinsProject.png">